 Instagram Insights provides valuable information that can help you tailor your posts and other Instagram content to better suit your audience and reach your goals.
 For example, you can use Insights to determine which campaigns are the most effective, which types of posts perform the best and what stories result in the most engagement from your followers, all of which help you drive more traffic and sales.

-Links in Stories.
+- Links in Stories.
 If your business account has at least 10,000 followers, you have the option to add swipe-up links in your stories, which means any follower watching your Stories can swipe up to any link you provide, such as a link to your website, a product or a review.
 This makes it easier for you to direct followers to other sites, as opposed to directing them out of the Instagram Story to click a link in your bio.
-[Read related article: How to Use Instagram Stories for Business]
+[Read related article: 12 Reasons to Use Instagram for Your Business]

 - Scheduled posts.
 A business Instagram account allows you to schedule posts, which can save you a great deal of time and effort.
 Keep in mind, however, that you cannot schedule posts within Instagram; you must use a scheduler, such as Later.